psychemedia/storytelling-notes/Duncan Williamson - Thomas the Rhymer.md

 O no O no O Thomas - she said
 That name does not belong to me
 For I have come from Elfinland
-I have come to visit wi thee
+I have come to visit thee

 And you maun come O Thomas - she said
 You maun come along wi me